dariajung/cs4111-g13/README.md

 Two Webpages that require most interesting database operations:
 -------------------------------------
-Webpage: IP:port
+Webpage: extra.eastus.cloudapp.azure.com:8111
 * what pages are used for
 * page is related to the database operations
 * why you think they are interesting

-Webpage: IP:port
+Webpage: extra.eastus.cloudapp.azure.com:8111
 * what pages are used for
 * page is related to the database operations
 * why you think they are interesting

-Webpage: IP:port
+Webpage: extra.eastus.cloudapp.azure.com:8111
 * what pages are used for
 * page is related to the database operations
 * why you think they are interesting